dotnet/csharplang/meetings/working-groups/roles/extension-wg-2024-06-07.md

 Con: binary break to change API from extension to underlying type and back
 Con: problem for override at language level (might be solvable)
+Con: need to new solution encode the second set of tuples names/dynamic/nullability

 ### Generic attribute
 ```